gooddata/gooddata-dashboard-plugins/README.md

 -   [Gauge chart](./gauge_chart_plugin) - replace a bullet chart with a Gauge chart by tag.
 -   [Dashboard description](./dashboard_description_plugin) - add a reach text description to the dashboard.
--   [Tooltip](./tooltip_plugin) - add a tooltip to the insight.
 -   [Insight groups](./insight_groups_plugin) - can group more insights.
--   [Single select attribute filter](./single_select_plugin) - render specified attribute filters as a single select attribute filters.
 -   [Radial bar chart](./radial_bar_chart_plugin) - replace column charts with [Recharts](https://recharts.org/) radial bar charts.
 -   [Sankey dependency wheel](./sankey_dependency_wheel_plugin) - replace tables with one metric and two attributes with [Highcharts](https://www.highcharts.com/) sankey dependency wheels.
 -   [Polar area chart](./polar_area_chart_plugin) - replace donut (or pie) charts with [Chart.js](https://www.chartjs.org/) polar area charts.

+## Legacy Plugins

+You can find plugins that may no longer be actively used due to their functionality being incorporated into the GoodData product in legacy folder.
+They can still serve as valuable starting points for creating similar plugins.

+-   [Single select attribute filter](./legacy/single_select_plugin) - render specified attribute filters as a single select attribute filters.
+-   [Tooltip](./legacy/tooltip_plugin) - add a tooltip to the insight.

 # FAQ